Sikorsky CH-53K King Stallion: CH-53K

 The USMC had planned upgrades to retain most CH-53Es, but this effort stalled.
-Sikorsky proposed a new model, originally designated "CH-53X"; in April 2006, the USMC signed a $18.8 billion contract for 156 "CH-53K" helicopters, with deliveries to be completed by 2021.
+Sikorsky proposed a new model, originally designated "CH-53X".
+In April 2006, the USMC signed a $18.8 billion contract for 156 "CH-53K" helicopters, with deliveries to be completed by 2021.
 The USMC was to begin retiring CH-53Es in 2009, and needed replacements as rotorcraft reached their structural life limits in 2011–12.
 CH-53K flight testing was expected to begin in 2011.

 In August 2007, the USMC increased the order from 156 to 227.
 By that time, the first flight was planned for November 2011 with initial operating capability by 2015.
 The CH-53K will be the USMC's heavy lift helicopter with the MV-22 (medium lift) and UH-1Y (light lift).
 A 2007 RAND report on seabasing found that a higher ratio of CH-53Ks to MV-22s would reduce ship-based deployment times.

-In 2008, design work was well underway, along with weight-reduction efforts to meet operational requirements; increased engine performance and rotor blade improvements are options to help meet requirements if needed.
+In 2008, design work was well underway, along with weight-reduction efforts to meet operational requirements.
+Increased engine performance and rotor blade improvements were options to help meet requirements if needed.
 The rotor mast tilt was decreased and components shifted to ensure the center of gravity does not shift too far rearward as fuel is burned.
 Design requirements were frozen in 2009–10.
-On 22 January 2010, Sikorsky opened a $20 million Precision Components Technology Center in Stratford, Connecticut, for producing CH-53K parts, such as the rotating and stationary swashplates, main and tail rotor hubs, and main rotor sleeves.
-On 3 August 2010, the CH-53K passed its Critical Design Review, reading it for test production.
+In January 2010, Sikorsky opened a $20 million Precision Components Technology Center in Stratford, Connecticut, for producing CH-53K parts, such as the rotating and stationary swashplates, main and tail rotor hubs, and main rotor sleeves.
+In August 2010, the CH-53K passed its Critical Design Review, readying it for test production.
 However, the IOC fielding date was deferred to 2018.
 Sikorsky proposed building four pre-production aircraft for evaluation.